ethereum-optimism/superchain-ops/tasks/eth/base-001-MCP-L1/VALIDATION.md

 The only other state change is a nonce increment of the owner on the safe that sent the transaction.
 If simulating it will be `0x9855054731540a48b28990b63dcf4f33d8ae46a1`, but if your ledger is connected it may be a different one of the safe's owners.

+The only other state changes is a nonce increment on the account that sent the transaction.